filipw/dotnet-script-aspnet/README.md

 TL;DR

-1) Create a project.json with your dependencies
+1) Create a `project.json` with your dependencies. `Microsoft.AspNetCore.Server.Kestrel` and `Microsoft.AspNetCore.Mvc` are implicitly available to you.
+Other than that, you can reference anything that works on .NET Core.

-2) Create a script file (CSX) where you can interact with ASP.NET core pipeline, set up services, configure MVC, add controllers etc. For example:
+2) Create a script file (CSX) where you can interact with ASP.NET core pipeline, set up services, configure MVC, add controllers etc. The hooks from the `Startup` class are surfaced as `Confgure` and `Services` global methods.

 ```
 [Route("api/[controller]")]